-These days there are entire wellness centers and weeklong health retreats designed to help us lower our stress levels and feel more balanced.
+These days, there are entire wellness centers and weeklong health retreats designed to help us lower our stress levels and feel more balanced.
 I’m all for a relaxing getaway, but perhaps we won’t need to escape as much from our busy lives if we adopt these 5 effective ways to manage stress.

-Once I accepted that there will always be some form of external “stress” in my life, I relaxed into the journey and let go of how things “should be”.
-Over the years I’ve rewired my brain to view challenges as opportunities, which has created a ripple effect in my life that has had immeasurable benefit in my personal and professional life.
+Once I accepted that there will always be some form of external “stress” in my life, I relaxed into the journey and let go of how things “should be."
+Over the years, I’ve rewired my brain to view challenges as opportunities, which has created a ripple effect in my life that has had immeasurable benefit in my personal and professional life.

 I finally realized I didn’t have to conquer everything by myself.
 Saving face and “pushing through” was exhausting and only added more stress to my life.
 There is nothing heroic about trying to do it all alone.
-In fact, two of the greatest ingredients for a long healthy life are community and humility.
+In fact, two of the greatest ingredients for a long, healthy life are community and humility.

-Dance also allows us to get out of fight or flight and activates our parasympathetic nervous system, which is where digestion thrives.
-When we allow ourselves to move freely we release much of the tension and worry that drags us down throughout the week.
-When the music stops, we are refreshed and more balanced in dealing with whatever life throws our way.
+Dance also allows us to get out of "fight or flight" by activating our parasympathetic nervous system, which is where digestion thrives.
+When we allow ourselves to move freely, we release much of the tension and worry that drag us down throughout the week.
+When the music stops, we're refreshed and more balanced in dealing with whatever life throws our way.

 Stress is our friend.
 It presents an opportunity for growth and a shift in habit formation.
 Luckily for all of us, we get the chance to work with it each and every day.